wizards-of-lua/wizards-of-lua/docs/_modules/Player.md

 ---
 {% include module-head.md %}

-Guess what, the Player represents a player.
+The Player class represents a specific player who is currently logged into your world.

 {% include module-body.md %}